 1974 - Spartans win league title.
 Defeat No. 1 ranked Beaverton in quarterfinals 38-24 and advance to State Championship by beating Lake Oswego in the semifinals 22-17.
 CHS loses to LaGrande 26-7 in finals.

 1978 - Spartans go a perfect 9-0 to win league title and steamroll through playoffs defeating Benson 42-7, Dallas 42-13, before edging Medford 13-12 to advance to the State Championship.
 Spartans claim second State title at Parker Stadium beating Roseburg 21-14.
-Solberg takes coaching position at OSU ending his 10-year career at CHS with a record of 83 wins, 22 losses, 4 State Finals and 2 State Championships.
+Chuck Solberg steps down as Head Coach and takes an assistant coaching position at Oregon State.
+Solberg's 10-year career at CHS ends with a record of 83 wins, 22 losses, 4 State Final appearances and 2 State Championships.

 1979 - CHS Alum & long time Spartan Assistant Coach Gary Beck is hired as the new Head Football Coach.
 McKay High School enters Valley League.
 Spartans win league title.
 Advance to State Championship after defeating Tigard 21-14, Gresham 42-27, Cottage Grove 34-6 and Grants Pass 21-20.
-Spartans convert on two-point play in the fourth quarter to capture their second consecutive State Championship 15-14 at Autzen Stadium in Eugene.
+The Corvallis defense force a state record 7 interceptions in the title game.
+A two-point play in the fourth quarter helps the Spartans capture their second consecutive State Championship, 15-14 at Autzen Stadium in Eugene.

 1980 - CHS demolishes rival South Salem 46-20 on way to third straight Valley League title.
 Spartans defeat Sweet Home 29-9 and Churchill 23-6 in playoffs.
 Lose to eventual state champion Beaverton 34-26 in quarterfinals.
 Spartans 11-game playoff winning streaked snapped.